Who knew that so much of your stress as a teacher would come from other grown-ups?

 Your main relationships as a teacher are with the children in your class.
 But having a parent on your side can make a huge difference, and a bad parent experience can ruin your day.
-In a session of Office Hours, we can shape your overall strategy for building a manageable, productive, and mostly positive relationship with the parents of your students.
+In a session of Office Hours, we can shape your overall strategy for building a baseline relationships with parents that is productive, (mostly) positive, and manageable for you.
 We can also discuss a specific situation that is making your job more difficult and how to deal.

 While the majority of your fellow teachers are likely outstanding citizens, most schools contain a few reminders that carrying a “#1 Teacher!!!” mug doesn’t make it true.
 Office Hours offers a confidential place to discuss workplace politics and difficult coworkers—and to problem solve if you’re worried you might be the difficult coworker.

 Your administration is like a good pair of shoes: if it offers the support you need, you both look and feel better.
 If it fits poorly, it can get in your way and even become painful.
 This makes it understandably scary when you have to approach your principal directly, but a tough conversation doesn’t have to mean making enemies in the main office.
-Office Hours are a completely confidential place to discuss how to work things out with—or sometimes in spite of–your school’s administration.
+Office Hours are a completely confidential place to discuss how to work as productively as possible with your school’s administration.

 Evaluators: Observation Preparation Without Hyperventilation